zenml-io/blog.zenml.io/_posts/2022-03-02-continuous-deployment.md

-However, if your user-facing application relies on real-time predictions made on live data and low latency is critical to ensuring a good user experience, you no longer afford the overhead of loading models on-demand.
+However, if your user-facing application relies on real-time predictions made on live data and low latency is critical to ensuring a good user experience, you can no longer afford the overhead of loading models on-demand.
 In this case, automating the end-to-end ML workflow is not complete without continuously deploying models to some form of model prediction server or service platform.

-The online inference use-case introduces a new challenge: managing the life-cycle of multiple model prediction service instances and keeping track of their configuration and state in a way that doesn't create an operational gap between them and the rest of the ML workflow. _Services_ are a new ZenML core abstract concept introduced in the 0.6.2 release that seamlessly connects
+The online inference use-case introduces a new challenge: managing the life-cycle of multiple model prediction service instances.
+You also have to keep track of their configuration and state in a way that doesn't create an operational gap between them and the rest of the ML workflow. _Services_ are a new ZenML core abstract concept introduced in the 0.6.2 release that seamlessly connects